aceteam/Coroutines/README.md

 # ACE Team Coroutines Plugin for Unreal Engine

-This plugin was developed for the purpose of having an easy way to write routines that handle control flow spread across multiple frames in a robust and interruptible way.
+This plugin was developed for the purpose of having an easy way to write C++ routines that handle control flow spread across multiple frames in a robust and interruptible way.
 It's useful for scheduling async operations, reactive AI (e.g. behavior trees), animated visualizations, and other operations which you might want to spread over several frames.

 It's significantly simpler to write non-trivial logic across several frames using this system than it is using FTimerManager and other similar mechanisms.

-Full disclosure: It hasn't been used in production of any of our games yet, but it is based on a lot of experience gathered on several similar systems I ([@daniel-amthauer](https://github.com/daniel-amthauer)) have worked on along the years.

-## Background
-Our experience with [**SkookumScript**](https://github.com/EpicSkookumScript/SkookumScript-Plugin) during development of [**The Eternal Cylinder**](https://www.eternalcylinder.com) proved that it was very useful to have the expressive power to easily spread out control flow over several frames, but the dwindling support for the plugin after Epic's acquisition made it too difficult to maintain across Unreal Engine versions.

-Also the addition of live coding made it viable to have fairly quick iteration times from C++.

-The combination of these two factors led us to seek an implementation that captured most of the capabilities of **SkookumScript** without requiring a separate scripting language, and a very complex hard to maintain codebase.
+The nomenclature and feature set of this plugin was inspired by [**SkookumScript**](https://github.com/EpicSkookumScript/SkookumScript-Plugin) and the use we gave it during development of [**The Eternal Cylinder**](https://www.eternalcylinder.com).

 ## Basic Usage

-As in any other C++ module, you need to add the "ACETeam_Coroutines" module to the list of dependencies of your module's .Build.cs file
+As with any other C++ module, you need to add the **"ACETeam_Coroutines"** module to the list of dependencies of your module's .Build.cs file

 It's recommended that you include the following headers:
 - CoroutineElements.h to have access to the building blocks for your coroutines.
 - CoroutinesSubsystem.h for a simple way to run your coroutine.
 The UCoroutinesSubsystem can execute coroutines in any circumstance.
 Even in the editor while it's not in play mode.

-For simplicity you can add a using namespace declaration so you don't have to preface coroutine elements with the ACETeam_Coroutines namespace.
+For simplicity you can add a "using namespace" declaration so you don't have to preface coroutine elements with the ACETeam_Coroutines namespace.

 Many of the features of the system are explored in the following code sample: